-And of course, a goal without a plan is just a dream.
-Which is why it’s important to have a clear vision for what you want to achieve in retirement and a detailed plan for how you’re going to get there.
+And, of course, a goal without a plan is just a dream.
+This is why it’s important to have a clear vision of what you want to achieve in retirement and a detailed plan for how you’re going to get there.
 This all goes back to finding clarity and achieving your Retirement Purpose.

 Whether it’s climbing Mt.
-Shasta for your 70th birthday like Steve, publishing two memoir books like Sue, or starting an online yoga class like Paulett, don’t be afraid to set some non-financial goals and start planning for the retirement you’ve deep down always wanted.
+Shasta for your 70th birthday like Steve, publishing two memoir books like Sue, or starting an online yoga class like Paulett, don’t be afraid to ask yourself some key retirement questions that will help you set some non-financial goals and start planning for the retirement you’ve deep down always wanted.

 #6 Who Will I Interact With the Most?

 When imagine your ideal retirement life, who are you spending the most time with?
 Given that social interaction among older adults is especially important, one of the retirement questions you should ask yourself is: where do you see the biggest social activity shifts?